EpocDotFr/staticjinjaplus/README.md

 Serve the `OUTPUT_DIR` directory using Python's built-in HTTP server, plus a couple improvements:

   - URL rewrite for HTML files is emulated, i.e. both `/about.html` and `/about` will work
-  - Custom 404 page is emulated, if one named `404.html` is found in the output directory
+  - Custom HTTP error pages are emulated, if they are found saved as `{status code}.html` in the output directory

 By default, you can browse your generated site at http://localhost:8080/.
 Port can be changed by setting the `SERVE_PORT` [configuration value](#configpy).